Masculinizing hormone therapy: Dihydrotestosterone

+DHT is common androgen used by intersex men to initiate the development of masculine secondary sex characteristics, particularly for individuals with partial androgen insensitivity syndrome (who are often assigned female at birth).
+As the masculinizing effects of testosterone is limited in AIS, DHT more easily binds to androgen receptors and cannot be directly converted into estrogen via the androgen backdoor pathway, this is useful as an androgen treatment for AIS as testosterone can often result in unintentional feminizing effects such as breast growth and hip widening.
+DHT can be converted into testosterone which can be aromatased into estrogen however this is low.

-GnRH analogues
+Gonadotropin-releasing hormone modulator analogues

 In all people, the hypothalamus releases gonadotropin-releasing hormone (GnRH) to stimulate the pituitary to produce luteinizing hormone (LH) and follicle-stimulating hormone (FSH) which in turn cause the gonads to produce sex steroids.

-In adolescents of either sex with relevant indicators, GnRH analogues, such as leuprorelin can be used to suspend the advance of sex steroid induced, inappropriate pubertal changes for a period without inducing any changes in the gender-appropriate direction.
+In adolescents, GnRH analogues such as leuprorelin can be used to suspend the advance of sex steroid induced, inappropriate pubertal changes for a period without inducing any changes in the gender-appropriate direction.
 GnRH analogues work by initially overstimulating the pituitary gland then rapidly desensitizing it to the effects of GnRH.
 Over a period of weeks, gonadal androgen production is greatly reduced.

-There is considerable controversy over the earliest age, and for how long it is clinically, morally and legally safe to do this.
-The Harry Benjamin International Gender Dysphoria Association Standards of Care permits treatment from Tanner stage 2, but do not allow the addition of gender-appropriate hormones until 16, which could be five or more years.
+The WPATH permits GnRH from Tanner stage 2.
 The sex steroids do have important other functions.
 The high cost of GnRH analogues is often a significant factor.